Meptik/node-red/README.md

-node-red
+File Write Data
 ========

-### About
+11.18.2020

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+A basic NodeRed flow to illustrate how to read and write JSON arrays to local disk.